krues8dr/nagios-boilerplate/README.md

 dpkg-buildpackage
 ```

-The last step will leave us several packages we can install in the parent
+The previous step will leave us several packages we can install in the parent
 directory.
 We'll want to install the server one package, the name might be
 slightly different on your system: